bbvch13531/PwP/README.md

 ## Overview
-PwP is Piece Wallpaper shows North Korea and South Korea's news and HD pictures.
+PwP is Based on Chrome Extention Piece Wallpaper shows North Korea and South Korea's news and HD pictures.

 ## Introduction

 ## How to use
+Install link: <a href="#">HERE!</a>